zahid008/WeatherApplication/README.md

 >I am using  conda to install all these packages.

+### Version 1.0.1:
+This time Django is used to build the application.
+Besides, the interface is built using boothstrap.
+Now, user gets an interative web application.

 ### Version 1.0.0:
 This is just a basic version where the user interacts with the application using the terminal.